Skip to content

 Southwest Indiana Area Health Education Center (AHEC) coordinated a First Steps interprofessional education (IPE) workshop at the Stone Family Center for 110 students from University of Evansville (PT and PA) and USI (MSOT and OTD).
 First Steps is Indiana’s early intervention program for children (birth to age 3).

-USI students from across healthcare disciplines participate in poverty simulations hosted by Southwest Indiana Area Health Education Center (SWI-AHEC), gaining firsthand insight into the daily challenges faced by individuals facing socioeconomic barriers and how that impacts health.
+USI students from across healthcare disciplines participate in simulations hosted by Southwest Indiana Area Health Education Center (SWI-AHEC), gaining firsthand insight into the daily challenges faced by individuals facing socioeconomic barriers and how that impacts health.

 NG Tube Placement